TroydonAnabolic/troydon-fitness-next/blogposts/first-blog.md

 &nbsp;

 Going from a lanky 55kg to a robust 70kg was a turning point.
-The recognition from others, especially women, and unsolicited compliments fueled my motivation exponentially.
+The recognition from others, especially women, and unsolicited compliments fueled my motivation.

 &nbsp;